 COVID-19 Response and Schedule Changes

-By Stephanie Shulhan in Food Safety on March 16, 2020
+By Stephanie Shulhan in RFB News on March 16, 2020

 - We have adapted our services temporarily, providing pre-packaged hampers for our clients to pick up (instead of our usual choice-based model in which clients choose their groceries).
-Until further notice, once-weekly hampers will be available from #100 5800 Cedarbridge Way, Mondays through Thursdays and Saturdays 10am – 3pm (there is no food being given out on Fridays, and we are closed on Sundays).
+Until further notice, once-weekly hampers will be available from #100 5800 Cedarbridge Way, Mondays through Thursdays and Saturdays 10am – 3pm (we are closed on Sundays).
 As always, clients can visit the Richmond Food Bank to get groceries only one time per calendar week.

 - We continue to regularly clean and sanitize work spaces and frequently-touched surfaces (this is a matter of food safety and health as well).
 We have daily janitorial staff, plus protocols for workers to keep work spaces clean.